HomeBlogClaude Code vs Cursor 3: Which AI Coding...

 The Verdict

 If you forced me to pick one at ₹1,860/month?
 Claude Code.
-The code quality edge compounds over time — fewer bugs in production, better architecture, less technical debt.
-But I'd genuinely miss Cursor 3's Design Mode and parallel agents every single day.
+The code quality edge compounds over time - fewer bugs in production, better architecture, less technical debt.
+But I'd truly miss Cursor 3's Design Mode and parallel agents every single day.

 The developer community voted with their wallets: Claude Code at 54% market share and 46% "most loved" rating suggests that, when forced to choose, more developers value quality over speed.
 But Cursor 3's post-launch trajectory will be the story to watch over the next six months.